NodleCode/rollup/contracts/README.md

 - `ETH_RPC_URL`: URL of the your rollup node, typically `http://localhost:3050`.
 This is automatically preset in the devcontainer too!
 - `ADDR_NFT` and `ADDR_PAYMASTER`: addresses of the deployed `ContentSignNFT` and `WhitelistPaymaster` contracts.
 If you use the docker compose setup, this can fetched via `docker compose logs -f deploy-contracts`.
 - `ADDR_USER` the address of the user you would like to whitelist.
-- `PK_WHITELIST` the address of the whitelist admin configured on the paymaster and nft contracts.
+- `PK_WHITELIST` the private of the whitelist admin configured on the paymaster and nft contracts.
 On the docker compose setup this should be `0xac1e735be8536c6534bb4f17f06f6afc73b2b5ba84ac2cfb12f7461b20c0bbe3`.
+The public key or the address of this wallet is `0xa61464658AfeAf65CccaaFD3a512b69A83B77618`.

 ##### Add a user to the Paymaster contract
 The Paymaster is used to allow users not to pay for their transactions when interacting with the `ContentSignNFT` contract.
 To prevent abuse, users must be whitelisted.